Escape (The Piña Colada Song): Reception and legacy

 The song shot up through the US charts, becoming the country's last number-one Billboard Hot 100 hit of 1979 and of the 1970s.
 "Escape" was knocked out of the top spot but returned to number one on the Billboard Hot 100 chart during the second week of 1980, having been displaced for a week by KC and the Sunshine Band's "Please Don't Go".
 It is the first pop song to ascend to No. 1 on the Billboard pop chart in two different decades.
 The song was the 11th best-selling single of 1980 on the U.S. Billboard Hot 100.

+The song was covered by Jack Johnson for the 2013 adaptation of The Secret Life of Walter Mitty.

 In a 2016 episode of the TV show Better Call Saul, the show's protagonist, Jimmy McGill (a.k.a.
 Saul Goodman), while filming an ad for his fledgling legal practice, claims he is making a documentary about Rupert Holmes and sings part of "Escape".

 The Goldbergs "The Piña Colada Episode" in 2019 is based on an incident that Adam F. Goldberg said really happened to his family.
 Goldberg said his family had to listen to "Escape" over and over when a cassette tape got stuck in the car's tape deck.

-The song has been featured in many movies and TV shows including Shrek, The Nice Guys, Guardians of the Galaxy, It's Always Sunny in Philadelphia, Final Destination Bloodlines, Brooklyn Nine-Nine, and Grown Ups.